-It's safe to say most of us have experienced the dreadful aftermath of a night out having a little too much fun, also called a hangover.
+It's safe to say most of us have experienced the dreadful aftermath from a night of drinking and having a little too much fun, also called a hangover.

 In most cases, symptoms are mild and will disappear after about 24 hours.
 However, if you do experience more severe symptoms consult your doctor or health care provider immediately.

 If you are going to drink there are some guidelines you can follow in order to minimize the negative effects:

 - never drink on an empty stomach, always have a balanced meal or snack containing some healthy fat, protein, and fiber to slow the absorption of alcohol into the bloodstream and reduce gastrointestinal irritation